Kyo04200201/Kyo04200201/README.md

 Brief introduction of me:
 -
-> Programming Beginner
+ Programming Beginner; gaining experience from various online resource <br>
-> Familiar with: Python
+ Familiar with: Python <br>
-> Majoring in PHYS in HKUST
+ BCs in PHYS from HKUST

 (Last modified: 30/10/2024)
 <!---